Patient Appointment Scheduling: Tips and Types

 Also referred to as long-short scheduling, integrated scheduling is when you open up slots for either long examinations or quick follow-ups.
 In this case, you would normally book one type of appointment in the first half of the day, and another type in the second half.

 Much like cluster scheduling, this approach allows doctors to stay in the right frame of mind throughout the day.
-One concern, however, is the possibility of some short checkups taking longer than they should, which may result in the doctor falling behind schedule.
+One concern, however, is the possibility of some short checkups taking longer than they should, which may result in the practitioner falling behind schedule.

-Wave Scheduling
+What is Wave Scheduling

 You may occasionally see urgent cases before those coming in for routine checkups.
 Since this can result in some visitors getting frustrated about losing their slot to another patient, you’ll want to communicate any delays via SMS.